ElementsProject/lightning/doc/HACKING.md

 * contrib/ - python support and other stuff which doesn't belong :)

-* wire/ - basic marshalling/un
+* wire/ - basic marshalling/un for messages defined in the BOLTs

 * common/ - routines needed by any two or more of the directories below